ManojMJ17/Command_IQ/README.md

 # 🧠 Command IQ (CIQ)

 **Command IQ** is an AI-powered Linux command helper that converts natural language queries into accurate Linux commands.
-It works offline using a local FAISS index and T5 model, or online via cloud/local AI integration.
+It works offline using a local FAISS index + T5 model, or online via cloud/local AI integration.

-With CIQ, you can type commands like:
+With CIQ, you can type:

 ```bash
 ciq "install VLC"